-Application and Admission: A positive entrance decision into TEEM granted by the Candidacy Committee initiates complete admission into TEEM.
-The TEEM office will coordinate with the student and their respective synod for additional information.
-The TEEM office will communicate with California Lutheran University and the student what is needed for registration and enrollment.
+Application and Admission: A positive entrance decision into TEEM granted by the Candidacy Committee constitutes complete admission into TEEM: no additional paperwork is required by the TEEM Office.
+The Office will be provided a copy of the student's application for candidacy by the synod.

 Registration for Classes: After a new student has been approved for entrance into the TEEM program, the TEEM Office will contact the student and offer enrollment in the next academic year, which begins in October.
 The student's response to this action constitutes 'registration.'
 At the end of each class session, continuing students will be contacted and sent course syllabi for the next session.
-However, any student who is delinquent in any academic and financial obligation to PLTS will not be permitted to continue in the program unless an arrangement for clearing such obligation has been made with the Business Office at California Lutheran University.
+However, any student who is delinquent in any financial obligation to PLTS will not be permitted to continue in the program unless an arrangement for clearing such obligation has been made with the Business Office at PLTS.

-Housing and Meals: Reservations for on-campus meals and information about lodging also are arranged in advance by the TEEM Office and IK Synod office.
+Housing and Meals: Reservations for on-campus meals and information about lodging also are arranged in advance by the TEEM Office, usually by email.
 Students are informed of local accommodation possibilities.

 Tuition and Fees: Tuition and meal fees are billed at the conclusion of each class session.
 Normally, tuition charged at the beginning of a student's program will continue at the same rate through the three years of coursework.
-However, PLTS reserves the right to raise or lower tuition based on the University direction.
+However, PLTS reserves the right to raise or lower tuition based on the seminary's Finance Committee's direction.

 Financial Aid: Students are encouraged to seek financial assistance from home congregations and their respective synods.
 Some financial aid is also available through the PLTS TEEM program.
 Application forms are available upon request from the TEEM Office.
 The award of financial aid is based on need.
-The determination of need is made by the Director of the TEEM program and a scholarship Committee.
+The determination of need is made by the Director of the TEEM program, the Business Office Managers, and a member of the faculty who teaches regularly in the TEEM program.
 Awards are usually announced in the winter quarter of the academic year.
 The TEEM program also qualifies for educational benefits from the Veterans' Administration (VA).
 Information is available from the TEEM Office.